No longer a nice-to-have, exceptional and efficient vendor management has become a survival asset.

 Failure to carefully and strategically manage mission-critical vendor relationships can leave companies exposed and vulnerable through a lack of visibility into performance and spend.
 Competitors with healthy vendor relationships may achieve greater loyalty, snapping up the cream of the crop, leaving slim pickings and much less power at the bargaining table for others.

 The result is millions in overspending per work facility, along with poor performance on health, safety, and ESG metrics.
-Perhaps even worse, less-than-great vendor management creates a horrendous employee experience with thousands of hours in wasted time spent on tedious admin tasks.
+Perhaps even worse, less-than-great vendor management creates a horrendous employee experience with thousands of hours of wasted time spent on tedious admin tasks.
 This affects company culture and increases employee turnover.
 At the same time, an entire generation of experienced workforce is set to retire over the next decade.
 Those coming in have new values and attitudes around what constitutes a rewarding career.

 All of this means vendor relationship management has graduated from being a sideline concern to now playing a starring role in the pursuit of doing better business.

-What is Vendor Relationship Management?
+Let's Start With the Basics: What Is Vendor Relationship Management?

 For some, taking the leap into the new realm of managing vendors means moving beyond the commonly held resignation that cost overruns, project ROI erosion, disputes, forensic audits, and claims are all inevitable.

-Failure to shift that mindset while continuing to undermanage vendors and their workers can have serious consequences on business continuity, profits and contractor relationships.
+Failure to shift that mindset while continuing to undermanage strategic vendors and their workers can have serious consequences on business continuity, profits and contractor relationships.
 The repercussions are expensive, and their impacts run deeper than the bank.
 Most commonly, less than ideal attention to managing vendors leads to:

 - Rogue spending and cost overruns.